 At least 2 dead, 8 injured in explosion near Quaidabad flyover in Karachi

-At least two persons died while eight others received injuries following an explosion which occurred near the Quaidabad flyover in Malir area of the Metropolis on Friday night, police said.
+Two teenagers were killed while eight others injured in an explosion in Quaidabad area of the metropolis on Friday night, according to police and hospital officials.

-The injured were shifted to Jinnah Postgraduate Medical Centre (JPMC) where the condition of injured is said to be critical.
+Following the blast, police and rescue teams rushed to the site and shifted the injured to Jinnah Postgraduate Medical Centre (JPMC) for treatment.

-“At least eight to 10 people sustained injuries when an explosion occurred near the stalls of roadside vendors under the Quaidabad flyover,” said Karachi East Zone DIG Amir Farooqi.
-Two injured succumbed to their injuries on their way to the hospital, they have been identified as Shahid and Maqbool.
+JPMC Executive Director Dr Seemi Jamali confirmed the death of two persons, saying they succumbed to injuries on their way to the hospital.
+She said the hospital received eight injured, of which three are in critical condition.

 He too could not confirm the cause of the blast but said that a Bomb Disposal Unit (BDU) had been called to the site which was busy assessing another explosive device recovered from the site of the blast, said to be planted within a "tiffin box", DawnNewsTV reported.